Experimental models of Alzheimer's disease: 3D organoid culture

 Three dimensional organoid culture methods have become a popular way of recapitulating AD pathology in a more "brain-like" environment than traditional 2D culture as they create a organized structure similar to that of the human cortex.
 This has proven effective specifically for modeling Alzheimer's disease as 2D cultures tend to fail at producing insoluble amyloid-β while 3D culture models are able.
 These models consist of multiple neuronal cell types co-cultured together in artificial matrices allowing for the understanding of how non-neuronal cells and neuroinflammation influence Alzheimer's disease pathogenesis.
 The neuronal cell types expressed in these models often include neurons, astrocytes, microglia, oligodendrocytes, epithelial, and endothelial cells.
 These organoids develop over many months in order to display Alzheimer's pathology and can be maintained for long periods of time.
 They can be derived from both iPSCs or immortalized undifferentiated cells and typically reach a diameter of several millimeters.
 3D cultures can either be allowed to self-organize or be placed under guided formation in which exogenous factors influence the differentiation pattern of the organoid.
 3D culture methods have shown more robust Amyloid-β aggregation, phosphorylated-tau accumulation, and endosome abnormalities than 2D culture methods of the same cell lines, indicating accelerated pathology.

 Common issues arising from the use of 3D cultures is the lack of vasculature within the organoid, leading to cell death and dysfunction at inner layers.
 Current efforts are focusing on introducing endothelial cells into guided formation cultures in order to create vascular systems and provide nutrient distribution to deep layers.
 Self-organizing organoids also vary in terms in proportion and location of expressed cells causing challenges in reproducibility of experiments.
 More effort has been placed on guided formation organoids to account for this problem, however this method is more time consuming and difficult to optimize.
 3D organoid culture's ability to resemble aging phenotypes is also limited as many organoid methods rely on iPSCs which are more similar to prenatal brain cells due to reprograming protocols.
-Researchers are currently investigating common transcriptional profiles associated with Alzheimer's disease and aging in order to reintroduce these lanscapes into iPSCs for future biomedical research and therapeutic development.
+Researchers are currently investigating common transcriptional profiles associated with Alzheimer's disease and aging in order to reintroduce these landscapes into iPSCs for future biomedical research and therapeutic development.